wevisdemo/thailand-election-2023/packages/components/README.md

 ### Bottom

 The variation will change base on current path and given `index-path`, `about-path` props.
+If both props are not given, the button to index/about page will be hidden.

 ```html
 <election-bottom